terrychild/only-connect/docs/connections-blog/connections.md

 }
 ```

-I already have the code for when the group is incorrect which removes the group class from the bricks and clear the selection array.
+I already have the code for when the group is incorrect which removes the group class from the bricks and clears the selection array.
 When the group is correct I need to move these bricks to the top of the wall and let the player build the next group.

 I started this by getting each brick to store which group number it is part of.
 To help with sorting I wanted the initial value for each brick to be bigger than any valid group.
 I therefore updated the loop that creates the brick array to set this group to 4 (I actually used the constant WIDTH just in case).
 When checkSelected detects a valid group, it updates the group value in the selected bricks to the current group number.